wso2/docs-choreo-dev/en/docs/references/pricing.md

 #### Scenario

-To search for real-time flight data, a client will enter search criteria, and search through the web application.
-Upon receiving the request, the client application (web application) will make a call to the [Flights Status API](#flightStatusAPI), a managed API on Choreo, to search for flight data.
-Choreo will then invoke the backend API, the [Real-Time Flight API](#realtimeFlightAPI).
-The backend API will invoke a database to get the information and pass it to the client.
+To search for real-time flight data, a client enters a search criteria, and searches through the web application.
+Upon receiving the request, the client application (web application) makes a call to the [Flights Status API](#flightStatusAPI), a managed API on Choreo, to search for flight data.
+Choreo then invokes the backend API, the [Real-Time Flight API](#realtimeFlightAPI).
+The backend API then invokes a database to get the information and passes it to the client.

 #### Glossary